Privacy Policy

 SSL/TLS encryption

-Our website uses SSL/TLS encryption for security reasons and to protect the transmission of confidential content.
-You can recognize an encrypted connection in your browser’s address bar (e.g., “https://”) and by the lock symbol.
-Data you transmit to us cannot be read by third parties as a result.
+For security reasons and to protect the transmission of confidential content, our website uses SSL/TLS encryption.
+You can recognize an encrypted connection in your browser’s address bar (e.g. “https://”) and by the lock symbol.
+Data that you transmit to us cannot therefore be read by third parties.

 Access to personal data is restricted to those persons who need it to fulfill their tasks (need-to-know principle).
 We use role-based authorization concepts and suitable authentication procedures.